The Waffle: 1971 Ottawa leadership convention

 The 1971 NDP leadership convention was a battleground between the party establishment and the Waffle.
 About 2,000 people, out of the NDP's approximately 90,000 membership, were members of the Waffle in 1971.
 The Waffle tried to get as many of their supporters onto the party's governing bodies, but were rebuked by the large bloc of rank-and-file union voters at the convention.
 Carol Gudmundson — of the Saskatoon, Saskatchewan Waffle — ran unsuccessfully for the party presidency.
 She was up against former Ontario NDP leader Donald C. MacDonald and lost to him during the April 23rd vote.
 University of Toronto professor Mel Watkins lost his vice-president position, but managed to get elected to the party's federal council.
 The campaign for leader of the NDP pitted David Lewis against James Laxer.
-Through the strong support of the labour unions, Lewis succeeded in defeating Laxer on the fourth ballot on April 24.
+Through the strong support of the labour unions, Lewis succeeded in defeating Laxer on the fourth round of voting on April 24.
 Laxer won approximately 37 percent of the final ballot vote, and established that the Waffle had some strength in the party and were no longer a small fringe group.

 The Waffle's demise in Ontario

 During the leadership convention, the Waffle was described in the press as a "party within a party."
 One of the last hurrahs for the Waffle came during the October 1971 Ontario provincial election.
 The Waffle's Ontario chairman, Steve Penner, was Ontario NDP candidate for MPP from the Dovercourt riding.
 Despite the public infighting between Penner and Ontario NDP leader Stephen Lewis (son of national NDP leader David Lewis), Penner lost by only 55 votes.
 The Waffle considered this a success, because in the 1967 election, the NDP candidate lost by over 1,400 votes.

-Lewis remained hostile; in 1972 he described the Waffle as "an encumbrance around my neck".
+Lewis remained hostile; in 1972, he described the Waffle as "an encumbrance around my neck".
 Then at the NDP's Provincial Council on 24 June, Lewis obtained a resolution ordering the Waffle to disband or else leave the NDP.
 Debate on the motion lasted for three hours, with labour leaders leading the charge to expel the Waffle.
 Finally, the council approved the anti-Waffle motion 217 to 86, thereby ending months of public feuding.